IdkwhatImD0ing/Obsidian-Vault/544/Text Classification.md

 Perceptron Convergence Theorem: guaranteed to find a solution in finite time if a solution exists

 Only problem is that if data points are not linearly seperable, then its not optimal.

+## Problems of Traditional Text Calssfication
+- Great effort on models, assuming features are given
+- Insufficient attention on feature representations
+- BOW, TF-IDF
+	- Only frequency information, no semantics
+	- No contextual